pluget/cli/README.md

   * Server files organized in folders
   * Version control with Git

+## Supported platforms

+  This package currently supports only UNIX and UNIX-like systems.
+Windows (DOS) platform is not supported, although adding support for it is planned.

 ## Installation

   * Install the CLI tool with `npm install -g mpmgg` or `yarn global add mpmgg`